This Morning It's Christmas (Live) - Music and Lyrics (c) Rick Landers 2019 - BMI Work No: 041072617 3:080:00/3:08

 I have also published Guitar International magazine (2005 - 2021), where I interviewed such luminaries as: Les Paul, Jimmy Webb, Slash, Judy Collins, Buddy Guy, Tommy Emmanuel, Richie Havens, Cindy Cashdollar, all the members of The Immediate Family (Sklar, Kunkel, Wachtel, Kortchmar & Postell) and many, many more.
 Friends and contributors also weighed in to interview legends of the music of our day.

-Most recently, I was asked to serve as a judge in the world-wide 2021 Songwriters' Association of Washington (SAW) songwriters' contest where I judged in the Country and Contemporary Folk categories.
+Most recently, I was asked to serve as a judge in the world-wide Songwriters' Association of Washington (SAW) songwriters' contest where I judged in the Country and Contemporary Folk categories for 2020 and in the Open category for 2021.

 I tend to favor musicians we all know, but also lesser known artists, such as Tim Buckley, Nick Drake, Judee Sill, John Martyn, Rob Thomas, Father John Misty, Roy Harper, Jimmie Spheeris and more.